SpecNative Repository-native agent engineering

 Execution artifacts

-Task files or task sections break specs into implementable units and connect them to validation.
+Task files break specs into implementable units with state, owners, dependencies, and closure criteria.

 Reading strategy